 By contrast, Christian consulted on a program developed by a European company that brought the operations of two countries together – one from Northern Europe, one from Eastern Europe.
 They each operated within the cultural framework of very different nations.

-But after the initial consultancy – which involved interviews, focus groups, discussions with senior leaders – some potential hazards were identified.
-Challenging meetings were held in which employees from both countries voiced their distrust and what they disliked about the other culture.
+After the initial consultancy – which involved interviews, focus groups, discussions with senior leaders – some potential hazards were identified.
+To tackle these, challenging meetings were held in which employees from both countries voiced their distrust and what they disliked about the other culture.
 They said these things in front of one another, with the help of skilled facilitators from TPCL.

 It was a turning point for the organisation.
 They were able to identify what their new culture meant, what values they would continue to cherish and which they needed to let go of.
 They were able to plan new behavioural strategies, reinforced by training, mentoring and coaching.
 HR were then able to discern who would and who would not fit in the new culture.

 It took between three and five years to implement these changes.
 But the company and its employees consider it successful.

 Whether it’s a M&A or a different cross-cultural situation, HR managers play a vital role in ensuring that both cultures are properly respected while enabling a new culture to emerge.
 It requires sensitivity and conviction, clear communication and effective listening.
 Heads of HR can be facilitators of change, agents of culture, and creators of processes that will sustain a positive culture for years to come.